gmcmacran/TypeOneTypeTwoSim/type I/README.md

 a sample size of 500.
 Where possible, exact tests are included for comparison.

-Most tests have a type I error rate of .05.
-Exploring each test one by one, most tests have a consistent type I rate across the explored parameter space and alternative hypotheses.
-There are 1 minor exception and 2 major exceptions:

-- Negative Binomial
-- Empirical Skewness
-- Empirical Kurtosis
+In aggregate, all tests have a 5% type I error rate at alpha set to 5%.

 <img src="man/figures/README-typeOneSummary-1.png" alt="" width="100%" />